dbt-msft/jaffle_shop_mssql/training.md

 Very humbled to have you all here to check out what we've been working on these past few months.
 Hopefully y'all will think it is as cool and useful as we have!

-This is the FIRST official training, so apologies for where the training could be rough around the edges.
+This is a shortened version of the FIRST official training, so apologies for where the training could be rough around the edges.
+This version focuses on demonstrating how to **(1)** set up your environment, **(2)** connect your dbt project to a database, and **(3)** create some models with the dbt framework.
 There are some success stories already in that we now have four people on the team that know dbt (3 of whom are here today to help out and learn more).

 ## Table of Contents

 0. Download & Install Software
 1. Environment Set Up (30 min)
 2. Learn dbt commands & create models
+3. Exercises
+4. Additional Resources
-3. Anders's spiel
+3. dbt+msft scope

 ## 0. Download & Install Software